squid-cache/squid-cache.github.io/Features/Redirectors.rst

 A redirector process must exit (stop running) only when its ''stdin'' is closed.
-If you see the "All redirectories have exited" message, it probably means your redirector program has a bug.
+If you see the "All redirectors have exited" message, it probably means your redirector program has a bug.
 Maybe it runs out of memory or has memory access errors.
 You may want to test your redirector program outside of squid with a big input list, taken from your ''access.log'' perhaps.